Historical Apoplexy · State Legislative Adaptations · Michigan

 (a1) DENIAL IS NO LONGER NEUTRAL.
 Inaction by a legislature

-possessing the authority, capacity, and documented need to act
+possessing the authority, the capacity, and the documented need to

-constitutes active harm.
+act constitutes active harm.
 The burden rests on denial;

 FINDINGS RELATING TO FOOD AND COMMODITY INSECURITY: